w3c/poe/admin/RecTransitionAdmin/RecTransitionRequest.md

 (6) Patent disclosures
 ======================

-No patent disclosures for these documents at the moment:
+No patent disclosures for these documents:
 - https://www.w3.org/2004/01/pp-impl/87755/exclude